nidhish-nayak/node-razorpay/README.md

 #### ✨ GET /orders

-🔮 This portal allows you to create a Razorpay order with just a flick of your wand.
+- This 🔮 portal allows you to create a Razorpay order with just a flick of your wand.
 Simply provide the desired `price` and behold the order details that will be revealed to you!

 #### 🎁 Request Parameters